Skip to main content

 Academics

-Harvard has several “Academic Life” programs in place to enhance both the individual and communal student experience, ensuring that no student feels they don’t have the support they need to succeed.
+Harvard has several “Academic Life” programs in place to enhance both the individual and communal student experience, ensuring that no student feels that they don’t have the support they need to succeed.
 Through extensive advising, study abroad opportunities, and resources like the Academic Resource Center, which helps students build their repertoire of study skills, time management strategies, and other learning techniques, Harvard makes a strong effort to not let any student feel left behind.

-Harvard offers over 50 undergraduate majors, and a unique program known as “Special Concentrations” which allow students to create their own customized interdisciplinary program of study.
-With thousands of courses to choose from, Harvard allows students to explore spaces and fields that they may never have even thought of.
-Programs like the Mind, Brain, and Behavior Program, which explores the relationship between cognitive thought, neuroscience, and psychology, the Science of Happiness, and Ethical Reasoning, all give students the opportunity to combine disciplines, learn in new ways, and forge their path to becoming the next pioneers of research and theoretical and practical thought.
+With thousands of courses to choose from, Harvard allows students to explore spaces and fields they may never have even thought of.
+Programs like the Mind, Brain, and Behavior Program—which explores the relationship between cognitive thought, neuroscience, and psychology—the Science of Happiness and Well-Being, and Ethical Reasoning: all give students the opportunity to combine disciplines, learn in new ways, and forge their path to becoming the next pioneers of research and theoretical and practical thought.

 It’s no wonder that about half of students pursue an honors track within their concentration, or even choose to cross-enroll with Harvard’s graduate schools and other institutions in Cambridge and Boston.

-Research is of course a massive part of Harvard’s culture, and many students choose to pursue research in some shape or form while at Harvard.
-Distinct initiatives like Harvard and MIT’s Broad Institute, which focuses on data analysis, precision medicine, and genomics, the Global Health Institute, and the Stem Cell Institute, are some of the most prestigious programs in their field, and are all available for students to participate in while at Harvard.
+Research is, of course, a massive part of Harvard’s culture, and many students choose to pursue research in some shape or form while at Harvard.
+Distinct initiatives like Harvard and MIT’s Broad Institute—which focuses on data analysis, precision medicine, and genomics—the Global Health Institute, and the Stem Cell Institute, are some of the most prestigious programs in their field, and are all available for students to participate in while at Harvard.

 Faculty will encourage their students to reach out to them for research opportunities, and the school will host various networking events for students to learn about opportunities that may be available to them.